AbnAlsrag/AL3QAB/README.md

 # AL3QAB
-AL3QAB Grahics library written in good old c
+AL3QAB is a gui library written in good old c